Amoroso contrasti – Innamorati’s love quarrels.

 Tormentone – A running gag.

-Troper – Inserted clarifying, dramatic elements in church services and masses during the mediaeval ages.
+Troper – Inserted clarifying, dramatic elements in church services and masses during the medieval ages.

 Uscite – Fast exit, with a little finishing, often as a way to steal one last applause.